maainul/Java/AbstractClass.md

 # Abstract class having constructor, data member and methods
 ```
-An abstract class can have a data member, abstract method, method body (non-abstract method), constructor, and even main() method.
+An abstract class can have a data member, abstract method, method body (non-abstract method), constructor, and even rotateDigit() method.
 ```